World’s Best Workforce

 - Clearly defined student achievement goals and benchmarks.

-- Process to evaluate each student’s progress toward meeting the state and local academic standards.
+- A process to evaluate each student’s progress toward meeting the state and local academic standards.

 - A system to review and evaluate the effectiveness of instruction and curriculum.